 PROCESSING YOUR DATA

-- sending information and communications about our fundraising campaigns and other ways in which you can donate to and support the RPS
+- sending information and communications about our fundraising campaigns and other ways in which you can donate to and support the RPS;

-- sending you relevant communications based upon your relationship with the RPS
+- sending you relevant communications based upon your relationship with the RPS;

-We collect and retain only sufficient information to enable us to carry out these services, and may analyse this data in order to continue to improve our understanding of our target audiences and of our supporters.
+We collect only sufficient information to enable us to carry out these services, and may analyse this data in order to continue to improve our understanding of our target audiences and of our supporters.

 COMMUNICATIONS AND EMAILING